|

 I

-I want to ram my fist into his face several times.
+I talk to this man I will want to ram my fist into his face several

-better have someone near me because otherwise I may not stop.
+times.
+I better have someone near me because otherwise I may not

 Anyway,